WHAT IS PEDIATRIC GROWTH HORMONE DEFICIENCY (PGHD)?

 Pediatric Growth Hormone Deficiency has a number of different causes, not all patients will benefit from treatment with LUM-201.
 Pituitary function tests will enable clinicians to determine which patients may benefit from LUM-201.

-- Require a functioning hypothalamic pituitary adrenal (HPA) axis
+- Require a functioning hypothalamic pituitary growth hormone axis

 Lumos Pharma initially intends to develop LUM-201 as an orally administered product to treat children with growth hormone deficiency.
 Recombinant human GH is approved for use many other rare indications beyond PGHD including adult GHD, Turner syndrome, SHOX deficiency disorder, and several others.
 Lumos Pharma plans to develop additional indications for LUM-201.